data-forge/data-forge-js/README.md

 ## Aggregate

-[Aggregation, reduction or summarization](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) works the same was as in LINQ.
+[Aggregation, reduction or summarization](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) works the same as LINQ.

 Call the `aggregate` function, here's an example to sum a series:

 	var sum = inputSeries.aggregate(0, (prevValue, nextValue) => prevValue + nextValue);

-Fortunately (as with LINQ) there is actually a `sum` function (among others) that can do this for you, but it is built upon `aggregate` and it's a nice simple example.
-If we use the `sum` function we rewrite the previous example as follows:
+Fortunately (as with LINQ) there is actually a `sum` function (among other helper functions) that can do this for you, but it is built upon `aggregate` and it's a nice simple example.
+Using the `sum` function we rewrite the previous example as:

 	var sum = inputSeries.sum();

 Another good example is averaging a series where the first element in the series is used as the *seed*:

+	var average = inputSeries
+		.skip(1)
+		.average(
+			inputSeries.first(), // The seed
-	var average = inputSeries.skip(1).average(inputSeries.first(), (prevValue, nextValue) => (prevValue + nextValue) / 2);
+			(prevValue, nextValue) => (prevValue + nextValue) / 2

-This is a litte bit more complicated than the previous example, but it can be simplified if we build it based on the the pre-existing `sum` function:
+		);

+This can be simplified by building on `sum`:

 	var average = inputSeries.sum() / inputSeries.count();

-Again though, as with `sum`, there is already an `average` function that do this for us:
+Again though there is already an `average` helper function that do this for us:

 	var average = inputSeries.average();

 Also check out the functions for `min`, `max` and `median`.
 These all help you summarise values in a series.

-A dataframe can also be aggregated in the same way, for example summarizing sales data:
+A dataframe can be aggregated in the same way, for example summarizing sales data:

 	var dataFrame = ... today's sales, including Price and Revenue ... var seed = {